fieldtrip/website/faq/what_types_of_datasets_and_their_respective_analyses_are_used_on_fieldtrip.md

 ## MEG-audodd

 - Combined MEG/EEG dataset recorded at the NatMEG in Stockholm
-- 306-channel Elekta Triux MEG system
+- 306-channel Neuromag/Elekta Triux MEG system
 - Auditory stimulus presentation with a standard and an oddball, motor responses on the oddball, visual cue for the response hand (left or right) at the start of each block.
 - Experimental and dataset [details](/workshop/natmeg/meg_audodd)
 - Download the dataset [here](ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/workshop/natmeg/) from our FTP server.